shilpashaji1204/interactive_portfolio/README.md

 ## Features

   - View past projects and work experience of users
+  - Projects and work history rendered on interactive timeline
   - Login and signup pages
   - Delete, add or edit projects
   - Projects are linked to github repos